Rouleaux

-Conversely, the presence of rouleaux is a cause of disease because it will restrict the flow of blood throughout the body because capillaries can only accept free-flowing singular and independent red blood cells.
-The aggregations, also known as "clumping," form as an allergic reaction to certain antibiotics and not necessarily because of disease.

 Conditions that cause rouleaux formation include infections, multiple myeloma, Waldenström's macroglobulinemia, inflammatory and connective tissue disorders, and cancers.
 It also occurs in diabetes mellitus and is one of the causative factors for microvascular occlusion in diabetic retinopathy.

+So, the presence of rouleaux can also be a cause of disease because it will restrict the flow of blood throughout the body because capillaries can only accept free-flowing singular and independent red blood cells.

+The aggregations, also known as "clumping," may also form as an allergic reaction to certain antibiotics and not necessarily because of the disease.

 Acute-phase proteins, particularly fibrinogen, interact with sialic acid on the surface of RBCs to facilitate the formation of rouleaux.
 An increase in the ratio of RBCs to plasma volume, as seen in the setting of polycythemia and hypovolemia, decreases rouleaux formation and decreases sedimentation.

 Rouleaux formation is retarded by albumin proteins.

 Rouleaux formations are also adopted by spermatozoa as a means of cooperation between genetically similar gametocytes so as to improve reproductive success through enhanced motility and, therefore, fertilization capacity—e.g., the guinea pig.

-Kinetics of Linear Rouleaux Formation
+Kinetics of linear rouleaux formation

 According to Smoluchowski aggregation, the kinetics of colloids is based on the assumption that each particle is surrounded by a "sphere influence".
 Single spherical particles which undergo Brownian motion collide and sticking of particles happens.
 As aggregation proceeds, the average diffusion constant of the aggregate population decreases.
 The aggregation of red blood cells progresses in the same manner except that cells are biconcave rather than spherical.